mesif/sar-zabbix-template/README.txt

 3. Check all to be working
     As you know, sa1 collector is run periodically by cron daemon.
-    So check if cron is working:
+    So check if cron is working (according to your initialization system):
     # service cron status
     # /etc/init.d/crond status
     # systemctl status crond